AdvenAdam/wp-triconville/wp-content/plugins/ultimate-addons-for-contact-form-7/readme.txt

 Our [Contact Form 7 Mailchimp Pro](https://cf7addons.com/preview/mailchimp-pro-for-contact-form-7/) is a key feature of Mailchimp Pro that allows you to add an acceptance checkbox to your forms.

+= Contact Form 7 Form Submission Preview =

+Our [Contact Form 7 Form Submission Preview](https://cf7addons.com/preview/form-preview-submission/) adds a submission preview feature to your forms, enabling users to review and confirm their information before submission.

 **More Pro addons are in development and will be available soon.**